Nabin Subba

-He is one of the first filmmakers to take Nepali films to the international arena, participating in international film festivals.

-Subba also heads the Indigenous Film Archive (IFA), which has organized the Nepal International Indigenous film Festival (NIIFF) in Kathmandu annually for the past nine years.
+Nabin Subba is among the first Nepali filmmakers to participate in international film festivals as his debut film Khangri (1996) won special mention at the Trento International Mountain Film Festival, Italy followed by the Prize of the Jury at Propad International Film Festival, Austria and official selection at Telluride International Mountain Film Festival 1997.
+As of 2023, he returns with his first feature film in seven years, A Road to a Village (गाउँ आएको बाटो) starring Dayahang Rai, Pashupati Rai and Prasan Rai.
+The film is about the change in father-son relation brought by a newly built road in remote eastern Himalayas of Nepal.

 Career

 Subba started his career by directing plays for theatre, winning the Best Play of the Year from Royal Nepal Academy in 1988.
 He also enjoyed a parallel career in journalism and worked as a correspondent for the weekly Nepali Awaj (1989-1992), the daily Nepali Patra (1992-1994) and Deshanter Weekly (1994-1997).
 He also worked as the editor of the monthly Rup Rang Entertainment (1994-1995) and Nepathya, a theater magazine in 1995.
 He continues to contribute articles to various newspapers and magazines.